broadinstitute/warp/website/docs/Pipelines/CEMBA_MethylC_Seq_Pipeline/README.md

 ## Have Suggestions?

-Coming soon, we will have a GitHub document dedicated to open issues!
-In the meantime, please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.
+Please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.